-An exception is permission to get coverage for a drug that is not normally on our List of Covered Drugs or to use the drug without certain rules and limitations.
-If a drug is not on our List of Covered Drugs or is not covered in the way you would like, you can ask us to make an "exception."
+An exception is permission to get coverage for a drug that is not normally on our Drug List or to use the drug without certain rules and limitations.
+If a drug is not on our Drug List or is not covered in the way you would like, you can ask us to make an "exception."